-After a good night's sleep and reviving breakfast your driver arrives to take you back to the airport for your flight 400kms south to NamibRand Nature Reserve, which takes just over an hour.
+After a good night's sleep and reviving breakfast your driver arrives to take you to Eros, the regional airport, for your flight 400kms south to NamibRand Nature Reserve, which takes just over an hour.
 You're driven from the airstrip to Wolwedans Dunes Lodge where you spend the next 2 nights.
 With just 9 chalets this is a small and intimate camp.
 You arrive in time for lunch and this afternoon you have your first foray into the nature reserve, one of the largest private reserves in Africa.
 You return in time to freshen up for dinner, followed by some superb star gazing.

 An exciting day!
 This morning you can board a 4x4 vehicle to witness the varied scenery of NamibRand which include plains and dunes against the backdrop of the imposing Namib Mountains.
 Drives usually cover 40-50kms and take 3-4 hours.
 Have lunch in camp, followed by a siesta or swim in the pool, and in the afternoon you can set out again to a different part of the reserve.
 This trip includes sundowner drinks among the glowing sand dunes.
 Watch the changing colours as the light fades.
 You head back to camp, arriving in time for dinner.

 This morning you leave camp for the airstrip and the 80 minute flight to Swakopmund.
 On arrival you are driven to The Strand Hotel, overlooking the ocean.
 The afternoon has been left free so you can choose how to spend your time.
 The hotel is within walking distance of museums and shops, or you might prefer to have an easy afternoon down on the beach.
 Tonight you have your pick of the many restaurants, unless you opt to stay put and dine at the hotel sampling some delicious local seafood or game.